Frequently Asked Questions about the TOEFL iBT® Test

 The Listening section includes questions about academic lectures and longer conversations in which the speech sounds very natural.
 You can take notes on any audio material throughout the entire test.
 The Listening section is composed of:

-- Two to three conversations, each three minutes long, five questions per conversation, 60 to 90 minutes
+- 2 to 3 conversations, each 3 minutes long, 5 questions per conversation, 60 to 90 minutes

 - What is the Speaking section like?

-The Speaking section is approximately 20 minutes long and includes six questions.
+The Speaking section is approximately 20 minutes long and includes 6 questions.

-- The first two questions are called "independent Speaking tasks" because they require you to draw entirely on your own ideas, opinions and experiences when you respond.
+- The first 2 questions are called "independent Speaking tasks" because they require you to draw entirely on your own ideas, opinions and experiences when you respond.

-You will speak into the microphone on your headset and your responses will be recorded and sent to the ETS Scoring Network, where they will be scored by certified human raters.
+You will speak into the microphone on your headset and your responses will be recorded and sent to ETS, where they will be scored by certified human raters.

 See TOEFL sample questions and responses.